Classification criteria

 All publication channels meeting these criteria are not rated as Level 2.
 Only a selection of the highest-quality and most comprehensive Finnish and Swedish-language publication channels covering the disciplines where it is justified to produce and publish new research in the national languages is included.
 The rating is based on a joint consensual decision by the Chairs of the SSH Panels.

-The Panel quotas determine how many series publications each Panel can classify in Levels 2 and 3.
-Starting from the year 2015, the quota calculation criterion is the publication volume of the forums in question, no longer the number of titles.
-Therefore, the number of publication channels in Levels 2 and 3 varies between Panels.
+The Panel quotas determine how many series publications each Panel can classify in Level 2.
+The quota calculation is determined by the publication volume of the relevant forums, instead of the number of titles.
+Consequently, the number of Level 2 publication channels differs from one Panel to another.

-The combined publication volume of the series rated to Levels 2 and 3 can be maximum 25% of the aggregate publication volume (Levels 1–3) assigned to the Panel in question, and Level 3 10%.
+The combined publication volume of the series rated to Level 2 can be maximum 25% of the aggregate publication volume (Levels 1–2) assigned to the Panel in question.

 In this context, 'publication volume' refers to the aggregate three-year average of domestic and foreign scholarly articles in the series or conference proceedings.
 The volume-based quotas were introduced because in certain areas of Science and Medicine, the abundant offer to the leading publication channels has made them grow very large.
 One fifth of titles may publish over half of the articles produced in the discipline in question.
 In Social Sciences and Humanities, on the contrary, corresponding differences in volume between the basic and best journals do not exist, and therefore the previous quota system resulted in an uneven final outcome among the disciplines when focusing on the number of articles.